Home » Pyrenees » Hut-to-hut hiking in the Pyrenees: Six stunning routes + Essential info

 👍🏼 Great for: Variety of landscapes / Many options to hike nearby peaks along the route

-Travessa del 3 Refugis is a circular route that links 3 mountain huts in the Capçaleres del Ter i del Freser national park, about 2 hours north of Barcelona.
+Travessa del 3 Refugis is a circular hike that links 3 mountain huts in the Capçaleres del Ter i del Freser National Park, about 2 hours north of Barcelona.
 Part of the route passes through France, and the other through Catalan territory.
 So, you’ll be hiking in two countries!

-This hut-to-hut trek positively surprised us because of its beauty and variety of landscapes.
-Think waterfalls, glacier emerald lakes, and lush forests.
-There is even a section that seems you’ve been teleported to the scenic mountains of Iceland!
+This hut-to-hut hiking route in the Pyrenees positively surprised us because of its beauty and variety of landscapes.
+Think waterfalls, glacier-emerald lakes, and lush forests.
+There is even a section that seems to transport you to the scenic mountains of Iceland!

-To know more about this hike, read our Hiking The Travessa dels Tres Refugis guide, with info on where to start, what to expect from each section, and which direction to follow, among other essential things to know.
+To learn more about this hike, read our Hiking The Travessa dels Tres Refugis guide, which includes where to start, what to expect from each section, and which direction to follow, among other essential things to know.

 Sunset at the Niu de l'Àliga hut